 Under Startup Account, view the Windows account under which the Automation Server runs by default.

 To change the Automation Server startup account, click Change Account and set the startup account as needed.

 Under Connection, click Import Key and import the Database Access Key using the Access Key Import window.
 This populates the SQL Server and Database fields with the values from the imported key.

 Fine-tune the database connection details, if needed: in the SQL Server field, enter the network address of the SQL Server, which may differ from the SQL Server name specified in the Database Access Key.

 Click Test Connection to make sure that the Automation Server can connect to the database using the specified settings.

 Click OK to save your settings and register the Automation Server in the database.

-NOTE: If another Automation Server is already registered in this database, but is not running, you will be asked to confirm that you want to replace the existing registration.
-If you proceed, the previous registration will be removed.
+NOTE: If another Automation Server is already registered in this database and that instance is not running, you will be asked to confirm that you want to replace the existing registration with the new one.
+The new registration will remove the previous one.

 To manage the Automation Server: